Tour Guatavita Tour Zipaquirá City tour Bogotá Walking tour

-A short walk away, as a main course you can try ajiacoor lechona.
-Ajiacois the dish most representative of Bogotá: a thick soup made with chicken, at least three types of potatoes, and guasca, a local herb.
+A short walk away, as the main course you can try Ajíaco or Lechona.
+Ajíaco is the dish most representative of Bogotá: a thick soup made with chicken, at least three types of potatoes, and guasca, a local herb.
 It is one of the heartiest meals around.

-Lechona, on the other hand, is stuffed, roast pig dish.
-More typical of Tolima region of Colombia, lechonahas nonetheless become a cornerstone of Bogotá diet.
+Lechona, on the other hand, is a stuffed roast pig dish.
+More typical of Tolima region of Colombia, Lechona has nonetheless become a cornerstone of Bogotá diet.
 As with other meals, regions give the stuffing their own twist, but you can expect rice, peas, and onion as a base.

 What to expect: